 Contact us promptly to discuss your specialized estate appraisal requirements and how we can put our business acumen to work for you.

 Settling an estate generally demands an appraisal to establish fair market value for the property therein.
 It's understandable that thinking about an appraisal is the farthest thought from your mind.
 So, there's a chance the date an appraisal is requested will not match the date of death.
 Our company is accustomed to the procedures and requirements needed to supply a retroactive appraisal with an effective date and fair market value estimate matching the date you suffered the loss of your loved one.
 The ethics provision listed within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our appraisers to confidentiality, ensuring the fullest degree of discretion for you.

-Many times, people do not fully understand the demand to have a detailed appraisal supplied in support of the numbers being used in general documents filed with the IRS and CO state agencies.
+Often, people do not fully understand the necessity in having an exhaustive appraisal produced in support of the numbers displayed in general documents filed with the IRS.

 Opinions of value displayed in documents provided to the the IRS and CO state agencies absolutely should be backed by a comprehensive report as to how the appraiser came to his conclusions.
 Such a report will clearly demonstrate to the IRS that the numbers used are well-founded and substantiated.